noun-mountain-1941768-C40801 (2)

 (Must-Explain Abnormalities)

 Scan for must-explain findings: PR abnormalities, wide QRS, marked QTc prolongation, new axis deviation, abnormal voltage, poor R wave progression, and pathologic Q waves.
 Then screen ST-T for regional ischemic patterns, reciprocity, and abnormal T-wave morphology (hyperacute, peaked, new inversions).
-Measure ST deviation from the TP segment, and confirm the machine QTc when it may influence management.
+Measure ST deviation from the TP segment, and confirm the machine QTc.

 Step 3